-1 The Little Rock-North Little Rock Standard Metropolitan Statistical Area consists of Pulaski County.
+1 The Lawrence-Haverhill Standard Metropolitan Statistical Area, as defined by the Bureau of the Budget through March 1965, consists of the cities of Lawrence and Haverhill; the towns of Andover, Georgetown, Groveland, Merrimac, Methuen, North Andover, and West Newbury in Essex County, Mass.; and the towns of Newton, Plaistow, and Salem in Rockingham County, N.H.
 The "workers within scope of study" estimates shown in this table provide a reasonably accurate description of the size and composition of the labor force included in the survey.
 The estimates are not intended, however, to serve as a basis of comparison with other employment indexes for the area to measure employment trends or levels since (1) planning of wage surveys requires the use of establishment data compiled considerably in advance of the payroll period studied, and (2) small establishments are excluded from the scope of the survey.

-The 1957 revised edition of the Standard Industrial Classification Manual was used in classifying establishments by industry division.
+The 1957 revised edition of the Standard Industrial Classification Manual and the 1963 Supplement were used in classifying establishments by industry division.

 Includes all establishments with total employment at or above the minimum limitation.
-All outlets (within the area) of companies in such industries as trade, finance, auto repair service, and motion picture theaters are considered as l'establishment.
+All outlets (within the area) of companies in such industries as trade, finance, auto repair service, and motion picture theaters are considered as I establishment.

-Includes executive, professional, and other workers excluded from the separate office and plant categories.
+Includes executive, professional, and other workers excluded from the separate plant and office categories,